-The Construction Practice Group will be hosting a webinar titled "AIA Contract Documents 2017 Updates – Time is Running Out" on April 4th at noon central.
+The Construction Practice Group hosted a webinar titled "AIA Contract Documents 2017 Updates – Time is Running Out" on April 3rd.

 ABOUT THIS WEBINAR:

 If you have continued to use the 2007 version of certain AIA contract documents that were updated in April 2017, your time is almost up.
 As of October 31, 2018, you will no longer be able to finalize these documents in the AIA software.
 Spend 60 minutes with us to learn about the key changes in the updated contract documents, which include the standard forms of agreement between owner and contractor and owner and architect, as well as the A201 General Conditions.
 Now is the time … before it runs out.

 Nora Loftus is an attorney at Frantz Ward in Cleveland, Ohio and devotes her practice to the construction industry.
 From front-end contract review and assisting clients with project documentation in real-time to ensure they are in the best position to defend or prosecute claims, Nora helps clients identify, avoid, and resolve project disputes.
 Nora has represented owners, architects, engineers, general contractors, subcontractors, manufacturers, suppliers, and sureties, which enables her to spot issues and risks from all sides.
 Nora has served as both first and second chair for numerous trials and arbitrations throughout the country.
 Nora received her B.A. from Miami University and her J.D. from Cleveland State University.